ThereforeGames/txt2mask/docs/txt2mask/README_LINKED.md

 Adjust the `Mask Precision` field to increase or decrease the confidence of that which is masked.
 Lowering this value too much means it may select more than you intend.

 Press Generate.
 That's it!

+## Known Issues

+- The "inpainting at full resolution" option can cause this script to crash.
+Looking for a fix.